Small Subalgebras of Polynomial Rings and Stillman's Conjecture: Introduction

 For the purpose of proving Stillman's conjecture one can pass to the case where the field is algebraically closed, and we shall assume that $K$ is algebraically closed, unless otherwise stated, throughout the rest of this paper.

 We use $\N$ to denote the nonnegative integers and $\Z_+$ the positive integers.
-We define a nonzero homogeneous polynomial $F$ of positive degree in $R$ to have a $k$-{\it collapse} for $k \in \N$, if $F$ is in an ideal generated by $k$ elements of strictly smaller positive degree, and we define $F$ to have {\it strength} $k$ if it has a ${k+1}$-collapse but no $k$-collapse.
+We define a nonzero homogeneous polynomial $F$ of positive degree in $R$ to have a $k$-{\it collapse} for $k \in \N$, if $F$ is in an ideal generated by $k$ homogeneous elements of strictly smaller positive degree, and we define $F$ to have {\it strength} $k$ if it has a ${k+1}$-collapse but no $k$-collapse.
+We shall also say that $F$ is $k$-{\it strong} if it has no $k$-collapse, which means that its strength is at least $k$.
 Because nonzero linear forms do not have a $k$-collapse for any $k \in \N$, we make the convention that such a form has strength $+\infty$.
 A form has strength at least 1 if and only if it is irreducible.
-One of the main themes here is that $F$ has a ``small" collapse if and only if the singular locus of $F$ has ``small'' codimension. ``Only if" is evident: when $F = \sum_{i=1}^k G_iH_i$, the partial derivatives of $F$ are in the $2k$-generated ideal $(\vect G i,\, \vect H i:1 \leq i \leq k)R$. ``If" is quite difficult: a precise statement is made in the first paragraph of Theorem A below.
+One of the main themes here is that $F$ has a ``small" collapse if and only if the singular locus of $F$ has ``small'' codimension. ``Only if" is evident: when $F = \sum_{i=1}^k G_iH_i$, the partial derivatives of $F$ are in the $2k$-generated ideal $(G_i,\, H_i:1 \leq i \leq k)R$. ``If" is quite difficult: a precise statement is made in part (a) of Theorem A below.

 We use $V$ to denote a finite-dimensional graded vector subspace of $R$ spanned by forms of positive degree.
-If the $d$ is an upper bound for the degree of any element of $V$, we may write $V = V_1 \oplus \ldots \oplus V_i \oplus \ldots \oplus V_d$, where $V_i$ denotes the $i\,$th graded piece, and we shall say $V$ has {\it dimension sequence} $(\vect \delta d)$ where $\delta_i := \di_K(V_i)$.
+If $d$ is an upper bound for the degree of any element of $V$, we may write $V = V_1 \oplus \ldots \oplus V_i \oplus \ldots \oplus V_d$, where $V_i$ denotes the $i\,$th graded piece, and we shall say $V$ has {\it dimension sequence} $(\vect \delta d)$ where $\delta_i := \di_K(V_i)$.
 This sequence carries the same information as the Hilbert function of $V$.
 We regard two such dimension sequences as the same if they become the same after shortening by omitting the rightmost string of consecutive 0 entries.

+For $V$ as in the preceding paragraph, we say that $V$ has {\it strength} at least $k$ or is $k$-{\it strong} if every nonzero homogeneous element of $V$ is $k$-strong.

 If $F$ is a form of degree $d$ in $K[\vect x N]$, we denote by $\cD F$ the $K$-vector space spanned by the partial derivatives $\partial F/\partial x_i$, $1 \leq i \leq N$.
 When the characteristic does not divide $d$, we have that $F \in (\cD F)$, the ideal generated by $\cD F$, since Euler's formula asserts that